Ugochi-Nwachukwu/NaijaConnect-SQL-Business-Analysis/README.md

 • Retain high‑value customers with premium support and exclusive benefits.
 Use their demographics and plan choices to attract similar profiles in other regions.

-•Introduce incentives for churn‑prone plans.
+• Introduce incentives for churn‑prone plans.
 Monitor suspended accounts closely to prevent churn.
 Focus on retention since keeping existing customers is more cost‑effective than acquiring new ones.

-•Replicate February’s success in weaker months through targeted promotions.
+• Replicate February’s success in weaker months through targeted promotions.
 Align marketing and infrastructure planning with peak periods to maximize growth.

 ## Conclusion
 This project demonstrates how SQL can transform raw telecom data into actionable insights, guiding NaijaConnect’s strategy for customer growth and revenue optimization.

-Analyzing regional revenue distribution.

 Highlighting seasonal trends in customer activity.